 Here’s an easy guide for how to bet NFL games.
 Learn how to bet on football games with sportsbooks or friends and win more often.

 The National Football League (NFL) is comprised of 32 teams that play in two conferences and eight divisions.
 The American and National Conferences both have East, North, South, and West divisions.
-Since 1993 every division has been made up of four teams.
+Since 1993, each division has four teams.

-The NFL regular season has 17 weeks, during which each team plays 16 games.
-At some point during the season, between weeks five and 13, each team gets a bye week.
+The NFL regular season has 18 weeks, during which each team plays 17 games.
+Between weeks five and 13, each team gets a bye week.
 Teams play every other team in their division twice, once at home and once on the road.

 The same process takes place with teams in a division from the opposing conference.
 Once again, two games are at home, and the other two are on the road.
-With this scheduling method, all teams see every team in NFL at least one time every four seasons.
+With this scheduling method, all teams see every team in the NFL at least once every four seasons.

 Seven teams from each conference qualify for the playoffs, with the four division champions and three wild card teams advancing to the postseason.
 The top-seeded team receives a bye into the second round of the playoffs.
 The two conference champions meet in the Super Bowl, with the winner lifting the Vince Lombardi Trophy.